cargo

 and serde_json

 .
-It shows four functions.circumference()
+It shows four functions.

-function takes three floating point numbers (parameters of a quadratic equation), and returns two floating point numbers and a boolean (the roots or solutions to the equation and whether the equation has real roots).draw()
+function takes three floating point numbers (parameters of a quadratic equation), and returns two floating point numbers and a boolean (the roots or solutions to the equation and whether the equation has real roots).The

 function takes two structs (Point